If you want to build a stable you will have considered whether you need planning permission

 We pursue a realistic balance between eco-friendly materials and traditional building methods.
 We specify construction materials, interior and exterior finishes, and doors and windows that we would personally use if we were building our own buildings.

 Foundations Permanent buildings needs solidly constructed foundations to stop them subsiding when ground conditions vary and to stop them blowing away in storms.
-We recomend our buildings stand on a concrete base with a single corse of engineering bricks.
+We recommend our buildings stand on a concrete base with a single course of engineering bricks.

-Permanent buildings should not be laid directly onto the ground as subsidence and slipage may occur.
-However if you have an existing garage base or other substantial support we can design a building to fit.
-We survey your garden to assess it’s suitability and then supply detailed foundation plans, with full technical instructions to your groundworks builder.
+Permanent buildings should not be laid directly onto the ground as subsidence and slippage may occur.
+However, if you have an existing garage base or other substantial support we can design a building to fit.
+We can survey your garden to assess it’s suitability and then supply detailed foundation plans, with full technical instructions to your groundworks builder.
 We can find a suitable groundworks builder in your area for you as part of our service.